pohly/enhancements/keps/sig-storage/1698-generic-ephemeral-volumes/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross cutting KEPs).
 -->
-# KEP-1698: generic inline volumes
+# KEP-1698: generic ephemeral inline volumes

 <!-- toc -->
 - [Release Signoff Checklist](#release-signoff-checklist)